Courses with Special Registration

 Registering for a University of Minnesota Course for the First Time But Not Admitted to a Degree Program

 If you are taking an undergraduate course at the University of Minnesota and are not a student in a degree-seeking program at the U of M, you are considered a "non-degree" student and you are assigned to the College of Continuing & Professional Studies.

-Registation for the Spring Semester 2019 for students admitted to degree and certificate programs opens on November 13, 2018; for non-degree students and visiting students on December 7, 2018.
+Registation for the Fall Semester 2019 for students admitted to degree and certificate programs opens on April 11, 2019; for non-degree students and visiting students on May 3, 2019.

 - On-campus Math Courses are administered by the Undergraduate Office of the School of Mathematics.
 Questions regarding course prerequisites and entrance into closed sections of on-campus Math courses should be directed to the Math Undergraduate Office.

 - Distance Learning (ODL) Math Courses are administered by the College of Continuing & Professional Education.

 MATH 1241 Calculus for Biology - offered only Fall semesters